Body Count (band): Continued albums: Born Dead, Violent Demise and Murder 4 Hire (1993–2008)

-Hiatus, Gears of War 3 soundtrack (2009–2012)
+Hiatus, resurgence and return to releasing albums: Manslaughter and Bloodlust (2009–2017)

 The band's presence between after 2009 was sporadic: On September 6, 2009, Body Count made an appearance at the Vans Warped Tour 15th-anniversary party at Club Nokia in downtown Los Angeles.
 The group played a 20-minute set, covered Slayer, and closed with their controversial classic "Cop Killer".
 Also on the bill were NOFX, Katy Perry, Pennywise, Bad Religion and Rise Against.
 Mike Sullivan of ExploreMusic caught up with Ernie C at the 2010 edition of the Vans Warped Tour.
 While briefly chatting, Ernie C divulged that the band was recording its fifth studio album.
 Body Count wrote an exclusive song, "The Gears of War", for the video game Gears of War 3, and performed it at a party promoting the game.